ijufumi/departure_time/deploy/README.md

 * Use Fargate on ECS as a container runtime
 * Use ECR as a container registry
 * Use SSL certification with ACM
+* Use parameter store to store credentials
+* Use Route53 to set alias of ALB

 ## Requirements